 A super simple make-ahead dinner, tacos is as versatile as it is easy!
 Cook and season the meat before you leave your house and freeze it in a gallon ziploc bag nice and flat and it can double as an ice pack for a day or so.
 Grab shredded cheese and shredded lettuce for basic tacos.
 Or spice them up some with taco sauce, tomato, onion, black olives, avocado, and sour cream.

-Make the tacos super exciting by cutting open single serving chip bags and dumping all the ingredients inside.
-Read more here to learn how we make these camping tacos with our kids.
+Make the tacos super exciting by cutting open single serving chip bags and dumping all the fixings inside.

 So easy to toss together!
 Use a jar of pasta sauce or make your own sauce ahead of time and freeze it to bring along.
 Once you’ve cooked the pasta, you just need some veggies and bread to create a full dinner!

 A classic camping meal, hot dogs are simple and generally liked by everyone!
 Don’t want to bring hot dog buns that will just get squashed during travel?
 Try wrapping your hot dogs in Pilsburry crescent rolls, loosely wrapping them in foil, then cooking them over the campfire for 15-20 minutes.

 Have leftover taco meat?
 Grab some chips, Velveeta, salsa, guacamole, sour cream, and veggies and make some epic nachos.

 If your family loves pizza, then flatbread pizzas are perfect for camping!
 Each family member can customize their little pizzas however they like.
 All you need is the bread (we use pitas), pizza sauce, cheese, toppings, foil, and a hot campfire.